DebanjanaKar/Covid19_FakeNews_Detection/transformer_classifiers/README.md

 For each of the files below, set the correct path of your local server

 1. Use `preprocess.ipynb` to preprocess the dataset
-2. For finetuning transformer based classifier :
+2. For feature extraction :
-- Run `bert_multilingual_kfold_classifier.py`
-- Run `prediction.ipynb` for predicting.
-3. For training bilstm based classifier :
 - Run `extract_toxic.ipynb` to calculate the bias  score.
 - Run `fact_check.py` to get link scores.
-- Run `feature_embedder.ipynb` to embed all features to be pushed into the final classifier.
-In this script, you can either use the pretrained weights of the training set already given in the resources folder as `multi_raw_outputs.pickle` or you can save the weights you hav obtained while finetuning the transformer based classifier.
+- Run `feature_embedder.ipynb` to embed all the extracted features to be pushed into the final classifier.
-- Run `bilstm_based_classifier.ipynb` to train and test the model.
+- Run `feature_embedder_user.ipynb` to embed user features to be pushed into the final classifier.
+3. For training transformer based classifier :
+- Run `bert_binary_classifier.py` for running monolingual, crosslingual and multilingual text-based experiments.
+Examples of all the language configurations are mentioned in the script.
+You would want to comment out all the configurations except the one of your choice and then train and evaluate.
+- Run `bert_binary_userft.py` for running monolingual, crosslingual and multilingual text+features-based experiments.
+The same language configurations can be adapted to this script as well.
+4. For inference, run `prediction.ipynb` loading your trained model.